m0euk/RDS-Bridge/README.md

   list for your locals and an optional verbose per-channel log.
 See [Band scan](#band-scan) below.
 - **Live RF waterfall** — the spectrum streamed from SDRConnect (or a SpyServer helper), with click-to-tune, zoom, and weak-signal lift.
+- **Channel spacing** *(new in 0.9.1)* — choose the raster the ± tune buttons, wheel-scroll tuning and the band scan all follow: **Auto** (100 kHz Europe/rest-of-world, 200 kHz North America) or a fixed **50 / 100 / 200 / 250 kHz**.
+250 kHz reaches the quarter-MHz stations used in Thailand (88.25, 101.75 …); 50 kHz suits
+  grids like Italy's.
 - **DX log** — every catch recorded with PI, signal, and decode quality, exportable as CSV.
 - **Antenna selector** — switch the RSPdxR2's antenna ports (A/B/C) from the page.
 - **SDRConnect comparison** — shows SDRConnect's own decoded PS/RT/PI side-by-side with the Bridge decode.
 - **Multiple sources** — a live SDRplay via SDRConnect; a **networked SDR** (SpyServer, rtl_tcp, or remote SDRConnect) through the companion helper; **MPX mode** for an external SDR's composite output; or an **IQ file** for offline decoding.
-- **Adjustable views** — Compact, Essentials, Normal and Advanced layouts for anything from a glance to a full workbench.
+- **Adjustable views** — Compact, Essentials, **Pano**, Normal and Advanced layouts for anything from a glance to a full workbench. *Pano* *(new in 0.9.1)* is a band-watching view: the identification cards over a deep, screen-filling RF waterfall with an adjustable time-depth (max-hold) for spotting sporadic DX at a glance, plus audio and status chips.

 ---